 Photos below show how Pugsley’s Rainbow was made at an Artist Adventure Camp at the North Carolina Arboretum.
 After seeing the Wanderful to Fly piece when it was on display at the Asheville Museum of Science, the campers were inspired to create this work of art named after the classroom turtle 'Pugsley'.

 The Wild Care program introduces the concept of wildlife rehabilitation.
 The activities provide the opportunity for hands-on exploration of tools and techniques.
-We hope to expand this program along with Wand Art to provide educators with curriculum that can easily be implemented into their teaching plans.

 The free Wildlife Activities Booklet was created by our founding partner, Appalachian Wildlife Refuge.